vmware-tanzu/package-for-kpack/README.md

    kp build logs tutorial-image -n default
    ```

-   > Note: This second build should be notably faster because the buildpacks are able to leverage the cache from the previous build.
+   > Note: This second build should be notably faster because the buildpacks can leverage the cache from the previous build.

 9. Next steps